 - Prevent falls

-You should come to your exam 30 minutes early to register in the Main Lobby at Central Registration, unless you have been pre-registered.
+You should come to your exam 30 minutes early to register, unless you have been pre-registered.
 Be sure to bring your physician's order and medical insurance card with you.

 Hours: Thursdays 8:00 a.m. - 3:00 p.m.

 Instructions for your Bone Densitometry at J.C.
 Blair

 The Ultrasound Services of the Department of Radiology at J.C.
 Blair Memorial Hospital are accredited by the American College of Radiology (ACR) to perform and interpret ultrasound studies.

 Colorflow, Doppler, and B-scan for obstetrics, gynecological, vascular and other applications.